-Training your dog is all about strengthening your relationship with your pooch, while at the same, you’re making sure that your pup isn’t a terror.
-There’s just something disturbing about an uncontrollable dog that jumps on everyone and terrorizes an entire neighborhood.
+Training your dog is all about strengthening your relationship with your pooch, while at the same, you’re making sure that your pup knows the basic rules and can behave.
+It’s not good when you’re trying to deal with an uncontrollable dog that jumps on everyone and terrorizes an entire neighborhood.
 You don’t want your dog to be “that one.”
-Instead, you need to make sure that your dog is properly trained.
+When you work on training your dog, you make progress towards a dog who is better behaved, polite, and a fun dog to be around.
 The seven essential commands outlined here are a good place to start.
-From there, you can move on to even more sophisticated ones.
+From there, you can move on to even more complicated and fun ones.

 “Place” is one of the most common training commands.
 It’s vital to teaching your dog to be calm and relaxed in the home.
 This command instructs the dog to stay on a dog cot, mat, or dog bed and relax.
 Always start out training your dog on a leash with this command.
 This way, you can give guidance to your dog when necessary.
 Place is great if you have an anxious or nervous dog, a reactive dog, or a dog who has some separation anxiety.

 This command is one of the absolute most important for the safety of your dog.
 It’s how you get your dog to return to you when he has ventured away and you need him to come right back.
 When we train recall, we start on leash for guidance until the dog understands what we need him to do.
 One of the best ways to insure reliable recall is to continue training with e-collar so that your dog knows you can enforce the command even if he is off leash!